 - Applications: Newsprint, tissue, packaging (after deinking)

-This mixed deinking grade combines ONP with old magazines (OMG), requiring adjusted deinking chemistry to handle coated papers.
+This mixed deinking grade combines ONP with old magazines, requiring adjusted deinking chemistry to handle coated papers.

 - Achievable brightness: 55-62%